top of page

 If you are a counsellor or supervisor you have probably found yourself either running groups or being asked to run groups.
 Counsellors who work with children and young people, as well as counselling tutors, are often involved in running groups.

-Working with groups, whether trainee counsellors, supervisees or support
+Working with groups, whether trainee counsellors, supervisees or support workers in an organisation can leave the facilitator feeling daunted and at times overwhelming.

 Numbers are limited to 12 so please get in touch to book your place.